 5.2.4.1 Description

 ML entity loading refers to the process of making an ML entity available in the operational environments, where it could start adding value by conducting inference (e.g., prediction).
 After a trained ML entity meets the performance criteria per the ML entity testing, the ML entity could be loaded in target inference function(s) in 3GPP system, e.g., via a software installation, file transfer, or a configuration management procedure and subsequently activated.
-The ML entity loading may be requested by the consumer, or initiated by the producer based on the loading policy (e.g., the threshold of the testing performance of the ML entity, threshold of the inference performance of the existing ML model, predefined time schedule, etc.) provided by the consumer.
+The ML entity loading may be requested by the consumer or initiated by the producer based on the loading policy (e.g., the threshold of the testing performance of the ML entity, threshold of the inference performance of the existing ML model, predefined time schedule, etc.) provided by the consumer.

 The loading of ML entity has no implication about "push" or "pull" method.